USS Essex (CV-9): 1950s

-Atlantic and Mediterranean

-In the fall of 1957, Essex participated as an anti-submarine carrier in the NATO Exercise Strikeback and in February 1958, deployed with the 6th Fleet until May, when she shifted to the eastern Mediterranean.
+In the fall of 1957, Essex participated as an antisubmarine carrier in the NATO Exercise Strikeback and in February 1958, deployed with the 6th Fleet until May, when she shifted to the eastern Mediterranean.
 Alerted to the Middle East crisis on 14 July 1958, she sped to support the US landings in Beirut, Lebanon, launching reconnaissance and patrol missions until 20 August.
 Once again, she was ordered to proceed to Asian waters and transited the Suez Canal to arrive in the Taiwan operational area, where she joined TF 77 in conducting flight operations before rounding the Horn and proceeding back to Mayport.
 Essex joined with the 2nd Fleet and British ships in Atlantic exercises and with NATO forces in the eastern Mediterranean during the fall of 1959.
 In December she aided victims of a disastrous flood at Fréjus, France.

 In the spring of 1960, she was converted into an ASW Support Carrier and was thereafter homeported at Quonset Point, Rhode Island.
 Since that time, she operated as the flagship of Carrier Division 18 and Antisubmarine Carrier Group Three.
 She conducted rescue and salvage operations off the New Jersey coast for a downed blimp, cruised with midshipmen, and was deployed on NATO and CENTO exercises that took her through the Suez Canal into the Indian Ocean.
-Ports of call included Karachi and the British Crown Colony of Aden.
-In November she joined the French navy in Operation "Jet Stream".
+Her ports of call included Karachi and the British Crown Colony of Aden.
+In November, she joined the French navy in Operation Jet Stream.
 On 7 November 1960, the Soviet research vessel Vityaz was reported by TASS to have been buzzed in the Arabian Sea by a Grumman S-2F Tracker from Essex.
 The United States Navy denied that the aircraft was buzzing the ship, claiming it was merely establishing her identity.